A-khodary/Inerital-Navigation-System/README.md

 Run main_INS.m to obtain the results.

 References:

 J. A. Farrel, Aided navigation GPS with high rate sensors.
-New
-York: The McGRaw-Hill Companies, 2008.
+New York: The McGRaw-Hill Companies, 2008.

-P. Kim, Kalman Filter for Beginners: with MATLAB Exam- ples.
+P. Kim, Kalman Filter for Beginners: with MATLAB Examples.
 CreateSpace Independent Publishing Platform, 2011.